 If you have never had a driver’s license in any state or country, you must pass a knowledge test and a vision test, apply for an instruction permit, and pass a road test.

 If your Minnesota driver’s license has been expired for more than one year, but less than five years, you must pass a knowledge test and a vision test before applying for a new license.

 - Licenses are mailed to you within four to six weeks.

-- Carry your clipped license and the stamped yellow receipt you receive when you apply until it arrives.
+- Carry your void license and the stamped yellow receipt you receive when you apply until it arrives.

 - Minnesota driver's licenses expire and require renewal every four years on your birthday.

 - Renewal of Commercial Driver’s License (CDL) – Additional documentation and information may be required at the time of application.
 For more information on renewing a CDL, see Minnesota Driver and Vehicle Services.